md-asharaf/go-fiber-boilerplate/README.md

 make generate-docs
 ```

-## 📦 Service Initialization
+## 📦 Service Initialization & Dependency Injection

-All core services (DB, JWT, Auth, User, Encryption) are initialized in one place using the `InitServices` function in `internal/services/app.go`.
+All core services (DB, JWT, Auth, User, Encryption, Redis) are initialized in one place using the `InitServices` function in `internal/services/app.go`.
 This function returns an `AppServices` container, which is passed throughout the application for dependency injection.

 **Example:**
 ```go